HelgaZhizhka/frontend-mentor/README_EN.md

 Available in both Russian and English.
 ## 📚 About

-This repository includes exercises, coding problems, interview questions, and theory collected from my experience as a student and mentor at **RS School**.
+This repository is a collection of best practices code, problems, theories and typical questions in interviews for students at **Front-End** and **React** courses in the **RS School** community.
+All collected carefully and with care on the basis of own experience of learning, interviews, responses from mentors and also experience of their teaching: conducting code reviews and interviews.

-Perfect for mentoring, self-preparation, or group practice.
+The materials are structured by topics.
+Presented in two versions: in Russian and English.

 ## 📂 Navigation